 Judicial Council of California Criminal Jury Instructions (2014 ed.)
 CALCRIM No. 3517.

-Barrios failed to consider that the legislature may have given the state a right to have a jury make a final decision on a lesser included offense only if the jury has unanimously voted “not guilty” on the charged offense.
-Article 37.08 of the Texas Code of Criminal Procedure provides:

-In a prosecution for an offense with lesser included offenses, the jury may find the defendant not guilty of the greater offense, but guilty of any lesser included offense.

-Tex.
-Code Crim.
-Proc. art.
-37.08.

-This arguably limits the verdicts a trial court can accept if a case is “a prosecution for an offense with lesser included offenses.”
-A verdict other than “guilty” of the charged offense or “not guilty” of any other offense must reflect that the jury “find[s] the defendant not guilty of the greater offense, but guilty of [a] lesser included offense.”
-The provision could easily, but does not, authorize a verdict of “guilty of a lesser included offense.”
-Reading article 37.08 in this way would be consistent with article 37.14, which makes clear that conviction of a lesser included offense is in substance an acquittal of the charged crime.
-See Tex.
-Code Crim.
-Proc. arts.
-37.08, 37.14.

-Barrios is also arguably consistent with this approach.
-In its penultimate discussion of what may be “a better practice,” the court assumed that the instructions should “make[] clear to the jury that, at its discretion, it may consider the lesser-included offenses before making a final decision as to the greater offense.”
+Barrios, at least in dicta, supports the giving of an express instruction that jurors consider the offenses in any order.
+In its penultimate discussion of what may be “a better practice,” which Sandoval identified as dicta, the court assumed that the instructions should “make[] clear to the jury that, at its discretion, it may consider the lesser-included offenses before making a final decision as to the greater offense.”
 Barrios, 283 S.W.3d at 353.
 This appears to assume the jury will have to make a final decision as to the charged offense, apparently before voting on the lesser included offense.
 But the instruction must make clear that before making that final decision on the charged offense, the jurors may read the instructions about the lesser included offenses and, of course, discuss these as possible alternatives to the charged offense.
 Jurors, in other words, may consider in deciding how to vote on the charged offense that a “not guilty” verdict on that offense will move their analysis to whether the defendant should be convicted of a lesser offense.
 Discussion of this before an up-or-down vote on the charged offense, the instructions should make clear, is permissible.